 International Business operations offer an access point to the new, to the needed.
 Therein your will find alternatives to business as usual, especially to Angry Americans like Donald Trump who mostly rely on bankruptcy to survive.
 Its easy to see the limitations of business as usual via a curriculum at places like the Harvard Business School.
-Harvard prises the American tradition developed in the 1950s when challenges were very soft.
-Harvard also took ideas of military strategy and transposed it in the current world of strategic nonsense.
+Harvard teaching exemplifies one American tradition developed in the 1950s when challenges were very soft due to the USA having the last industrial production sector left un-bombed.
+In addition to this post WWII advantage Harvard took ideas of military strategy from WWII and transposed them into business, ending with what we can now see as a world of unethical strategic nonsense.

-In the world of business as usual form and its marketing hide low level content, while insuring that misplaced hierarchy, again in the Donald Trump sense, is more important than quality of output.
-MBA programs slide downhill via the growing influence and ignorance of those claiming to know Human Resource Management.
+In the world of business as usual marketing form and low level content in products are managed via the idea of hierarchy.
+How is CEO and how much they are compensated becomes more important than content or quality of output where an MBA does not need to know an industry’s content.
+MBA programs help graduates slide downhill via the growing influence and ignorance of those claiming to know Human Resource Management.
 HRM dissertations illustrate the downward trend from deceitful strategic management and marketing, both as sewage in business operations.
 We illustrate the alternative to this in my wife’s 150,000 employee firm.

 Professors who profess the HRM crap mostly miss the humor of Maslow’s Hierarchy of Needs, as they teach it, shun the role of critical thinking via discouraging questions, and talk of successes that teach nothing while avoiding the learning gold mine in mistakes.
 The resulting smoke masks the shame of pushing products unknown to the pusher upon those not needing them, and that are desperately not needed for a planet supporting life.